Summer Camp Leader Training

 -

-You will also need to make your own travel arrangements, Colwall train station is a 15-20 minute walk away - we may well pick you up though, specially if the weather is bad.
+You will also need to make your own travel arrangements, Colwall train station is a 15-20 minute walk away, we may pick you up though, especially if the weather is bad.

 Working on camp should not cost you anything.
 When you are at camp all your bed, board and travel costs will be covered for you, along with any reasonable expenses (for example handicraft materials).